Skip to main content

 Medialunas

-Argentine croissants - sweeter and denser than French versions.
-Available in manteca (butter) or grasa (lard).
-Essential Buenos Aires breakfast with café con leche.
+Argentine croissants, sweeter and denser than the French kind, made either with manteca (butter) or grasa (lard).
+They're the standard Buenos Aires breakfast alongside a café con leche.

 Chimichurri